 Parking Procedures at Rhode Island College

-Rhode Island College has partnered with iParq to institute new parking procedures for the campus, beginning in the fall 2012 semester.
+Rhode Island College has partnered with iParq to institute specific parking procedures for the campus.
 This is a FREE service offered to our campus community.
 Under these new procedures, parking lots on campus have been assigned to specific groups of the campus community.
 Each is color coded differently.
 Only those vehicles whose colored permit matches the color coded parking lot signage will be allowed to park in that lot.
 All existing reserved and handicap spaces will remain the same.

 |Commuter Students (Gold)||Parking available in lots B, E3, E6, F, H, I, J (lower two-thirds), T, and Y.|